 Melbourne is an arty powerhouse with a vibrant and multicultural soul.
 Nicknamed "Paris of the southern hemisphere," Melbourne is not only known to be Australia’s cultural hot-spot, but is also famous for its major sport events and its culinary delights from all across the world.
 With its high rising city centre and far stretching suburbs, it is hard not to be dragged in by the life of the capital of Victoria—"the place to be"—but daytrips to the wild nature of the state are also extremely attractive.

-Newcastle is the hub of the Hunter Valley wine region located right at the mouth of the Hunter River, and surrounding the city are beautiful views and spectacular nature.
+Newcastle is the hub of the Hunter Valley wine region located right at the mouth of the Hunter River.
 Here you will find stunning beaches for all kinds of activities, a rich heritage of Victorian architecture and plenty of live music events for all tastes.
+There are plenty of places for recreation, hiking and outdoor activities nearby.
+Whether you are looking for a vibrant city life or spectacular nature, in Newcastle you will get it all.

 Standing on the edge of the Indian Ocean, the Swan River running through its heart, surrounded by jaw dropping scenery and with a warm sunny climate, Perth is a chic modern city that strips away your inhibitions and gets you dancing to the relaxed rhythms of its beat.

-With six bull statues representing the main breeds of the area, there is no doubting to the status of Rockhampton as Australia’s Beef Capital.
-Naturally Rockhampton offers more than beef.
-Located on the Tropic of Capricorn, the city is surrounded by coastal and rural landscapes.
-With its historical architecture and opportunities for both a relaxed, as well as active stay, Rockhampton is a great place to visit.
+There is no doubt to Rockhampton's status of Australia’s Beef Capital.
+However, Rockhampton offers more than just beef.
+Located on the Tropic of Capricorn, the city is surrounded by coastal and rural landscapes, and offers opportunities for both relaxed and active stays.
+On over 300 days of sunshine, you can enjoy the beaches of the Capricorn Coast or explore the region’s national parks and caves.
+With its historical buildings and tree-lined streets facing the Fitzroy River, Rockhampton is a great place to visit.

 The Sunshine Coast is undoubtedly one of Australia’s most beautiful regions with amazing beaches, stunning sunlight, picturesque hinterland and plenty of breathtaking views.
-The Sunshine Coast offers a wonderful and immense mix of culture, cuisine, nature and outdoor activities that are all ready to be explored.
+The vast area, which straddles the golden Pacific coast for nearly 60 kilometres, offers a wonderful and immense mix of culture, cuisine, nature and outdoor activities that are all ready to be explored.

 Sun, sea and sand all add together to make the Whitsunday Coast the ideal place to relax and chill out.
 Enjoy a great atmosphere and nightlife in a spectacular setting.
 A beach lover’s paradise where everything is on hand to make your stay in this area one you won’t forget.
 Close to the Great Barrier Reef and just 16 miles from the Whitsunday Islands there is plenty to see so why not just hang out and enjoy?
 Backpackers and families alike will enjoy the many attractions such as Airlie Beach lagoon and the amazing croc safaris up the Proserpine River.